 Two dedicated fundraisers, Joe Gaughan and Simon Horsfall, are preparing to take on the iconic London Marathon this year in support of Skipton based, The Principle Trust Children’s Charity.

-The pair are aiming to raise thousands of pounds to help families enjoy much-needed respite breaks.
+The pair are aiming to raise thousands of pounds to help families enjoy much-needed respite breaks on Sunday 26th April.

 For Joe Gaughan from Silsden, running the marathon has always been on his bucket list, watching in awe each year and hoping that one day he too can complete the massive milestone achievement.
 Currently in week seven of a 16-week training plan, Joe says preparation has been both rewarding and challenging.
 Originally aiming to raise £3,000, Joe is already nearing that milestone and has now set his sights on reaching £4,000.